MA in Leadership and Organizations, University of Denver; BA in Journalism, Print Media, and Public Relations, Shippensburg University of Pennsylvania

 Professor, Senior Advisor to the Chancellor and Provost on Inclusive Excellence

 Dr. Tuitt received his Ed.D. from Harvard University.
-He is the Senior Advisor to the Chancellor, Provost on Inclusive Excellence, and an Associate Professor of Higher Education at the Morgridge College of Education.
+He is the Senior Advisor to the Chancellor, Provost on Inclusive Excellence, and a Professor of Higher Education at the Morgridge College of Education.
 Dr. Tuitt’s research explores topics related to access and equity in higher education; teaching and learning in racially diverse college classrooms; and diversity and organizational transformation.
 His scholarship critically examines issues of race, Inclusive Excellence and diversity in and outside the classroom from the purview of faculty and students.

 In 2014 Dr. Tuitt was awarded the Mildred García Exemplary Scholarship Award.

 Portfolio site coming soon!